 - Received passive antibody therapy as treatment for COVID-19 in the last 90 days

 - Are currently in self-isolation for COVID-19 (10 days of self-isolation are required after symptoms)

-If the items above apply to you, please cancel your appointment through MyChart.
-If you are unsure if you should get the COVID-19 vaccine and want to speak with a provider, please contact your primary care provider.
+If the items above apply to you, please cancel/reschedule your appointment.
+If you are unsure if you should get the COVID-19 vaccine and want to speak with a provider, please contact a primary care provider.